Ming666305/ICCMO/README.md

 # ICCMO
-### You can run this code and its corresponding test questions on PlatEMO platforms with versions greater than v4.9
+### You can run this code and its corresponding test questions on PlatEMO platforms with version greater than v4.9